WordPress/gutenberg/docs/how-to-guides/thunks.md

 ### registry

-Registry provides access to other stores through `dispatch`, `select`, and `resolveSelect` methods.
+A registry provides access to other stores through its `dispatch`, `select`, and `resolveSelect` methods.
-They are very similar to the ones described above, with a slight twist.
+These are very similar to the ones described above, with a slight twist.
 Calling `registry.select( storeName )` returns a function returning an object of selectors from `storeName`.
 This comes handy when you need to interact with another store.
 For example:

 ```js
 const thunk = () => ( { registry } ) => {